What's actually happening

 One detail that surprises many parents: individual variation within 'normal' is much wider than the parenting internet suggests.
 Two healthy babies in the same nursery can hit the same milestone 6 weeks apart, and both are entirely on track.
 The viral content optimizes for engagement, not accuracy.

 Wermom's editorial position on this is simple: cite the evidence, acknowledge the variation, and trust parents to make informed decisions.
 Where the research is uncertain, we say so.
 Where Wermom's user data adds context, we share it.
-This is the framework you'll find applied across our entire content library — see 16 medical advisors for the broader approach.
+This is the framework you'll find applied across our entire content library — see practicing clinicians for the broader approach.